 There are two main reasons to transfer a store to a paid plan:

 - The work on the store is complete and the store is ready to sell products.

 - The work on the store is not complete, but the store requires a feature that's available only on a paid plan.
-To learn more about what features aren't available for development stores, refer to Features and limitations of development stores.
+Learn more about features and limitations of development stores.